top of page

 What is Nonviolent Communication?

 In the book, he introduces the concept of "jackal" and "giraffe" language.
 Jackal language represents communication patterns that involve criticism, blame, and judgment, leading to disconnection and conflict.
-In contrast, giraffe languge (giraffes are the tallest land animal with the widest persepective and the largest heart) embodies the principles of nonviolent communication, emphasizing empathy, understanding, and the nurturing of relationships.
+In contrast, giraffe language (giraffes are the tallest land animal with the widest perspective and the largest heart) embodies the principles of nonviolent communication, emphasizing empathy, understanding, and the nurturing of relationships.

 NVC consists of four essential components: